Karekare, New Zealand: History

 In 1826 during the Musket Wars, Te Kaka Whakaara pā was attacked by two Ngāpuhi taua (war parties) led by Hōne Heke and Te Kahakaha.
 Te Kawerau ā Maki killed many of the Ngāpuhi taua by pelting them with rocks, however could not match the musket fire from the war parties.
 Te Kawerau ā Maki suffered many losses, especially at Wharengarahi, a cave on the beach where many of the tribe's women, children and elderly were taking shelter.
 Due to the battle, Karekare was not occupied when Te Kawerau ā Maki returned after the war, due to the tapu caused by the deaths.

-During the early colonial era, Karekare was the site of two Kauri mills: Karekau Sawmill, which operated between 1881 and 18886, and a smaller mill which opened in 1906.
+During the early colonial era, Karekare was the site of two Kauri mills: Karekau Sawmill, which operated between 1881 and 1886, and a smaller mill which opened in 1906.
 In the early 20th century, the lower Karekare valley was farmland, tended to by the Farley family.
 In 1935, the Karekare Surf Club was formed.

+Into the modern era, artists such as Sir Peter Siddell and Joyce Campbell have lived in the area and called the beach home, being inspired by the regions landscape.
+Today, Karekare is home to the Karekare House Artists Residency, giving artists the opportunity to live in the historic Karekare House, and practice in the area for 3 month periods running from March to November every year.

+The region was heavily effected by Cyclone Gabrielle in February 2023, with many historic homes damaged or destroyed.